soliujing/certbot-dns-dynu/README.md

 $ certbot plugins --text

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-* certbot-dns-dynu:dns-dynu
+* dns-dynu
 Description: Obtain certificates using a DNS TXT record (if you are using Dynu for DNS.)
-Interfaces: IAuthenticator, IPlugin
+Interfaces: Authenticator, Plugin
 Entry point: dns-dynu = certbot_dns_dynu.dns_dynu:Authenticator

 ...